Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Application to the HCP Cortical Surface Task fMRI

 \section{Application to the HCP Cortical Surface Task fMRI}

-In this section we conduct a comprehensive analysis on the HCP task fMRI data.
-The cortical surface tfMRI data were processed with HCP pipeline (as found in ``fMRISurface'' (\cite{Glasser:2013gd}, \cite{HCPmanual}) and converted to .csv for statistical analysis using software Connectome Workbench and AFNI package (\cite{Cox:1996jc})).
-For each subject, the processed data consist of a structural MRI scan with the $xyz$ coordinates of $32, 492$ vertices on each hemisphere (left and right), indicating the geometric shape of the cortical surface, and a time series of $T=176$ fMRI scans of BOLD signal values of each of the vertices, indicating the functionality in emotion processing tasks.
-Here we focus on analyzing data of the left hemisphere.
-In addition, time-invariant age and gender variables and time series of task stimuli were extracted from the event (EV) files of the data.
-We analyze the effect of time invariant variables and the task stimuli on both the geometry and the time series of functional fMRI scans at their full temporal dimension $T=176$.
-We also analyze the data in a collapse version of $T=3$ as a reference (results in Supp Material).
-The comparison between the full and collapse dimension data analysis demonstrates that there are significant advantages to be able to use the full temporal dimension of data made possible by the proposed approach.
+In this section we conduct a comprehensive analysis of the HCP structural MRI and task fMRI with the proposed approach.
+The cortical surface task fMRI was processed with HCP pipeline (as found in ``fMRISurface'' (\cite{Glasser:2013gd}, \cite{HCPmanual}) and converted to .csv for statistical analysis using software Connectome Workbench and AFNI package (\cite{Cox:1996jc})).
+For each subject, the processed data consist of a structural MRI scan with the $xyz$ coordinates of $32, 492$ vertices on each hemisphere (left and right), indicating the geometric shape of the cortical surface, and a time series of $T=176$ task fMRI scans of BOLD signal values at each of the vertices, characterizing the neuronal activation during different stages of the emotion processing tasks.
+In addition, time-invariant age and gender variables and the time series of task stimuli were extracted from the event (EV) files of the data.
+We analyze the effect of time invariant variables and the task stimuli on the geometric shape of the cortical surface and the time series of the task fMRI scans of the full temporal dimension $T=176$.
+Here we focus on analyzing data of the left hemisphere as the majority of the results are symmetric between the left and right hemispheres.
+Previous studies were limited by computational challenges in handling the complete temporal dimension due to the large size of the model components, particularly the covariance matrix.
+As a result, data were typically analyzed through compression into experimental phases.
+Our proposed approach overcomes these limitations and allows for the full preservation of temporal information.
+To highlight the benefits of this approach, we have also conducted an analysis of the data with time collapsed into $T=3$ experimental phases, with the results available in the supplementary material.